What is swimmer's itch?

 that cause swimmer's itch?

-No, there are at least nine species reported in Michigan that
+No. There are at least nine different species of snails reported in Michigan that

-can serve as intermediate hosts for the parasites.
+can serve as intermediate hosts for parasites that cause swimmer's itch.

 Are birds important to the